 Candidates can only be considered for election by the College of Fellows if nominated by an existing Fellow.
-Fellows Are encouraged to nominate candidates that have demonstrated long-lasting contribution to biomedical engineering and innovation.
-AIMBE Fellows represent the top 2 percent of the most accomplished leaders in the field of medical and biological engineering.
+Fellows are encouraged to nominate candidates that have demonstrated long-lasting contributions to biomedical engineering and innovation.
+AIMBE Fellows represent the top 2 percent of the most accomplished leaders in the fields of medical and biological engineering.
 All nominations are evaluated by specialty review subcommittees.
 Among the criteria used to score nominations are the following:

 1) Professional society and/or public service contributions

 2) Contributions to research or engineering practice

 3) Ability to serve as an asset to AIMBE

 Candidates receiving the highest scoring in each review subcommittee are advanced directly to the election ballot.
 Candidates scoring in the middle are provided additional subcommittee review and discussion and, if qualified, approved for the election ballot.
 Candidates scoring in the lower ranks are carefully reviewed by the specialty subcommittee and, if qualified, forwarded to a Special Review Committee for additional consideration.
 All qualified candidates approved by the Specialty Subcommittees or Special Review Committee are advanced to the election ballot.
 In recent years, few academic nominations from the ranks of Associate Professor have been advanced to the ballot and only a small percent of these nominations have received sufficient votes to be elected.